ondat/documentation/docs/install/airgapped-clusters.md

 > ⚠️ Make sure you have a running Kubernetes cluster with a minimum of 3 worker nodes and the sufficient [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions to deploy and manage applications in the cluster.

-> ⚠️ Make sure your Kubernetes cluster uses a Linux distribution that is officially supported by Ondat as your node operating system and has the required LinuxIO related kernel modules are available for Ondat to run successfully.
+> ⚠️ Make sure your Kubernetes cluster uses a Linux distribution that is officially supported by Ondat as your node operating system.

+> ⚠️ Make sure that the nodes operating system have the required LinuxIO related kernel modules are available for Ondat to run successfully.

 ## Procedure